nfrappart/azTerraSubscriptionSetup/README.md

-# Azure Virtual Desktop Setup Module
+# Azure Subscription Setup Module
 ## What it does:
 This module creates all ressources to build a Hub & Spoke network architecture
 - 3 Resource Groups